Summer School 2025

 Background

-The Summer School "Justice in an interlinked world: revisiting rural-urban and South-North relationships in sustainability transformations" is hosted by the Leibniz Institute of Ecological Urban and Regional Development (IOER) in cooperation with Leibniz-Centre for Agricultural Landscape Research (ZALF), Special Interest Group on Justice, Power and Transformative Action in Sustainability (JUPITA, Copernicus Institute of Sustainable Development, Utrecht University), Thematic Group Equity and Justice (Ju-ST) (Sustainability Transitions Research Network), and the Leibniz Research Network "Knowledge for Sustainable Development".
+The Summer School "Justice in an interlinked world: revisiting rural-urban and South-North relationships in sustainability transformations" was hosted by the Leibniz Institute of Ecological Urban and Regional Development (IOER) in cooperation with Leibniz-Centre for Agricultural Landscape Research (ZALF), Special Interest Group on Justice, Power and Transformative Action in Sustainability (JUPITA, Copernicus Institute of Sustainable Development, Utrecht University), Thematic Group Equity and Justice (Ju-ST) (Sustainability Transitions Research Network), and the Leibniz Research Network "Knowledge for Sustainable Development".